Rise in young drug abusers arrested in 2025, including a 12-year-old: CNB

 Of all the drug abusers arrested in 2025, about 20 per cent abused more than one type of drug.

+CNB warned that the world drug situation continues to worsen as global drug production and trafficking have increased, with transational syndicates exploiting digital technology platforms and payment systems to traffic drugs and launder illicit proceeds across borders.

+According to the 2025 World Drug Report, a record of 236 tons methamphetamine was seized in East and Southeast Asia in 2024, with Southeast Asia collectively seizing 94 per cent of the total.

-CNB also dismantled 25 drug syndicates in 2025, including syndicates using the Telegram platform and those operating overseas.
+CNB said it dismantled 25 drug syndicates in 2025, including syndicates using the Telegram platform and those operating overseas.

-An estimated market value of about S$21.95 million in drug seizures were also made, said CNB.
+An estimated market value of about S$21.95 million (US$17.35 million) in drug seizures were also made, it added.

 “Drug abuse impacts lives far beyond the abuser’s,” said Mr Tan.
 “Families and loved ones often silently suffer the emotional, financial, and physical turmoil of drug abuse.”